kf1987-github/sokoban-solver/README.md

 ## Solve example level.txt

-From the command line at the project top directory, run from a command prompt:
+Run from a command prompt:
     java -cp bin Solver level.txt

-This will print the solver steps and the solution at the end, along with some statistics.\
+This will print the solver steps and the solution at the end, along with some statistics.
-An example run is shown in the file [level.solution.example](level.solution.example).

 ## Play a solution using Ysokoban